gohugoio/hugo/content/en/tools/front-ends.md

 ---
-title: Frontend interfaces
+title: Front-end interfaces
-linkTitle: Frontends
+linkTitle: Front-ends
 description: Do you prefer a graphical user interface over a text editor?
-Give these frontends a try.
+Give these front-ends a try.
 categories: [developer tools]
 keywords: [frontend, gui]
 menu: